IanKarlo/Angular-Stripe/README.md

  [![](https://enotas.com.br/blog/wp-content/uploads/2020/08/Stripe.jpg)](https://stripe.com)

 #### *About Application*
 > This application was built for learning purpouses.
-The idea about it is just understand the conecpts of Stripe API and the integration of it with another REST API.
-This application was build with Nodejs in the backend, using express for routing system, sequelize and sqlite3 for storage of data and jwt for autenthication.
+The idea about it is just to understand the concepts of Stripe API and the integration of it with another REST API.
+This application was built with Nodejs in the backend, using express for routing system, sequelize and sqlite3 for storage of data and JWT for autenthication.
 The frontend was built with Angular 10 and used material design with angular material.

 # Installing and running application
 ***
  - #### Angular-CLI
-   To run an Angular application, you need to had the Angular-CLI installed on your machine.
+   To run an Angular application, you need to have the Angular-CLI installed on your machine.
 With the following command you can install angular-cli on your machine:

         npm install -g @angular/cli
         or